Who are we?

 What is this privacy notice for?

 This privacy notice covers the processing of your personal data on the Platform including the processing we do for our own purposes as well as the processing we do on behalf of our clients (who may be your current or potential employer or institute).
 If you are utilising the platform at the direction of one of our clients, certain sections of this notice may not apply to you.
+Personal data collected from users who are minors is dealt with in accordance with applicable law.

 1. WHAT DATA DO WE COLLECT?